collapsed-stacks/startups/questions/7526/explore-start-up-skills.md

 - tagged: `united-kingdom`, `hiring`
 - score: 0

-<p>I have a start up and am looking to scale up now.
-I want to explore some team building stuff, so would love to get a feel for what skills are out there, how much people are paid etc. </p>
+I have a start up and am looking to scale up now.
+I want to explore some team building stuff, so would love to get a feel for what skills are out there, how much people are paid etc.

-<p>I was wondering if there is a recruitment site etc. where you can browse people who are job hunting and see similar job postings + salaries and packages etc. Ideally one with a strong amount of UK / London info? </p>
+I was wondering if there is a recruitment site etc. where you can browse people who are job hunting and see similar job postings + salaries and packages etc. Ideally one with a strong amount of UK / London info?

-<p>Thanks.</p>
+Thanks.

 ## Answer 7548